What spurred me to write this article was the amount of misinformation surrounding articles on how to increase domain authority out there.

 However, when buying something like an expired domain, generally speaking anything over 25/30 is a pretty good DA to start with.

-How to Build and Improve Domain Authority, the Simple Way
+How to Increase Domain Authority in 2021, the Simple Way

 If you want to increase your own domain authority, you’re going to need high DA backlinks to point to you.